visit the Kingdom

 Regional Leagues – 4 championships (double round-robin): Central (Purikali-Masar, 8 teams), Northern (Kiwangar, 6 teams), Southwestern (Irnik-Wisanyo, 8) and Southeastern (Nilau-Terong, 6), played from September to December.

-Kaupelanese Cup – Championship of 4 groups (double round-robin) and knockout phases with the 24 best teams (1st and 2nd Division), played from June to September.
-The winner and runner up play the next B-League.
+Kaupelanese Cup – Championship of 4 groups (double round-robin) and knockout phases with the 28 teams (1st and 2nd Division), played from June to August.
+The winner and the runner-up play the next B-League.

 Union Cup – Championship of 4 groups with 16 GFN teams, played in August.